EzraDryerBU/TopDungeon/README.md

 ## Collidable Class
--Currently contains a three different fields and two methods.
+Currently contains a three different fields and two methods.
 This class is going to be one inhereted from a lot, as it will govern the general outline of what happens when two game objects' Box Colliders collide.

 ### Fields
 -A ContactFilter2D object that will be used to check wether anything the player has touched is collidable.
 -A BoxCollider2D that will hold the Box Collider of the current object this script is asigned to.
 Called boxCollider
 -An array of Collider2D objects that will hold any 2D collider objects that the BoxCollider2D of this class has collided with.
 Called hits

+### <ins>Methods:</ins>
 ### Start
 -As a start function it runs once at the begininng of a scene, with the purpose of getting the BoxCollider2D of the game object this script is assigned to and setting it equal to the boxCollider field in this class.